Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: FIRE-2 suites of simulations

 We generated these simulations for studying galaxies at the epoch of reionization \citep[see][]{Ma2018a, Ma2018b, Ma2019, Ma2020b}.
-We selected these halos across a mass range of $M_{\rm vir} \approx 10^9\!-\!10^{12} \Msun$ at $z\!=\!5$ from a cosmological volume of $(30\,h^{-1}\,{\rm Mpc})^3$.
-Including both the primary galaxy and all lower-mass (satellite) galaxies within each zoom-in region, this \textit{High-Redshift} suite contains about 2000 resolved galaxies at $z\!=\!5$.
+We selected these halos across a mass range of $M_{\rm vir} \approx 10^9\!-\!10^{12} \Msun$ at $z\!=\!5$ from cosmological volumes of size $(11\,{\rm Mpc})^3$ and $(43\,{\rm Mpc})^3$.
+Including both the primary galaxy and all lower-mass (satellite) galaxies within each zoom-in region, this \textit{High Redshift} suite contains about 2000 resolved galaxies at $z\!=\!5$.